bwheelz36/comp_plan/README.md

 In essence, Comp_Plan_main.m will analyse a *base directory*, which is a folder containing:

 1) a series of text files which tells comp_plan what to do
 2) the raw data: DVH files in excel format.
-Column A should contain the volume information, and column B should contain the Dose information.
+Column A should contain the dose information, and column B should contain the volume information.

 Although it is completely possible to use CompPlan without utilising any GUIs, it does require the user to manually create a large number of text files, which can be rather painstaking and error-prone.
 Therefore, the easiest way to set